AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 of verification of the effects of rotation

-Despite the slight effect of rotation on the excited
+Despite the very small effect of rotation on the excited

 gravitational field, however, in the 1960s several experts from